SHRA Grievances and Appeals

 Mandatory Mediation Step 1 -

-Only OSHR approved mediators will mediate SPA grievances for Universities.
+Only OSHR approved mediators will mediate SHRA grievances for Universities.
 OSHR will maintain a pool of qualified mediators to facilitate mediations.
 Mediators will not be selected from the University requesting the mediation.

 If an agreement is not reached (Impasse), the grievant will have 5 calendar days to indicate they would like to proceed to the second step in the formal grievance process.